TrangNguyen-Chloe/Yoga_Vibe/README.md

 # Product's name: Yoga Vibe
-## An AI companion for an exciting yoga journey
+## An AI companion for your exciting yoga journey

 ## Purposes and Motivations
 - Yoga is a great way to develop both physical and mental health.
 A few minutes doing yoga a day can relieve our minds, brings joys and happiness which will be a huge felp for us in this hard time.
 The need for this is even rising during this covid-19 era, even though there are online yoga classes, limitation of time is still threre.. so a self-instructed app for this is essential.